hiveot/idprov-standard/docs/idprov-protocol.md

 * retrySec - time in seconds to retry the request.
 In case of status Approved this is the recommended certificate renewal interval.
 * caCert The CA certificate that should be used for connections to the message bus and other services.
 Typically this is the same as the CA for the IDProv server although a different certificate can be used.
 * clientCert contains the client certificate signed by the CA.
-* oobsHash is the hash of the OOB secret generated by the server.
-Must differ from the client provided oobsHash otherwise the client assumes the server is malicious and will reject the response.
-The server must use the same hashing algorithm as the request but with a different salt or pepper hash.
+* signature is the base64 encoded HMAC of the response message and the OOB secret.
+This field is not needed if a valid client certificate was used by the device.

+The signatures in the request and response are generated as follows (see appendix A for a code example): Base64(HMAC(message, oob-secret))
+1. Create the message with the signature field an empty string
+2. Create a HMAC of the message using the SHA256 hash of the out-of-band secret
+3. Store the base64 encoded result in the signature field

+The signature verification:
+1. Recreate the received message with the signature field blank
+2. Create the HMAC of the received message using the SHA256 hash of the out-of-band secret from the receiver.
+3. Base64 decode the HMAC signature of the received message
+4. Use HMAC verify to compare the two HMAC signatures.

 Verifications of the request by the server:
-* The oobsHash must verify against the received out-of-band secret.
-It proves that the request comes from the actual device.
+* The signature of the message must verify against the HMAC of the message using the receiver's out of band secret as described above.
 * The IP and MAC in the request matches the IP and MAC of the request sender.
 This can be used for logging and additional verification, for example check if only a single request is made per device.
 * Peer certificate:
   * In case of renewing an existing certificate with mutual authentication the peer certificate MUST have the same deviceID as the requested certificate AND must not be expired.
 The peer certificate OU MUST be 'iotdevice'.
 In this case no oobsHash is needed.
   * In case of administrator or plugin requesting a certificate, the peer certificate OU MUST be 'plugin' or admin'.
-In this case no OOB secret hash is needed.
+In this case no OOB secret is needed.

 Verification of the response by the client:
-* The oobsHash must verify against the OOB secret but differ from the hash in the request.
-If the response hash matches with the OOB secret then the server is legit.
+* The signature must verify against the response message, and the OOB secret of the sender.
+It verifies that the reponse has not been tampered with and the sender knows the OOB secret.

 The retrySec time indicates when the request must be repeated.
 In case the server has issued a certificate this is the recommended renewal time.
-If the server has not received the OOB secret when the request is received, the device should retry after the indicated time has elapsed.
+If the server does not have the OOB secret the device should retry after the indicated time has elapsed.
 This lets the server manage its load.

-### Device Requests Provisioning Status
+### Requesting The Provisioning Status

-Last, clients can obtain the provisioning status and certificate of a device.
+Last, clients can obtain the provisioning status and client certificate of a device.

 ```http
 > HTTP GET https://server:port/idprov/status/{deviceID}